 Did you know that you can get rewarded for having excellent account health and avoiding A-Z claims?
-Payability offers Amazon sellers accelerated daily payouts and capital advances based on account health and sales performance – not credit.
+Payability Offers Amazon sellers accelerated daily payouts and capital advances based on account health and sales performance – not credit.
 So you can get the funding you need to grow your Amazon store without a single credit check.
-Apply here to get an offer.
+Apply here To get an offer.
 Sellers can get approved in just 24 hours.

 It is clear that if a customer does not receive what they paid for, they have the right to file a claim and get a refund, but, unfortunately, you may also find customers that will try to scam you.
 In this case, you should first determine if the cost of the product’s worth the pain.
-Sometimes, it’s better to just give a refund than getting into a claim dispute.
+Sometimes, it’s better to just give a refund than to get into a claim dispute.

 If you get into a dispute, we strongly recommend that you keep things short and polite, since your words will remain for future reference.

 Track your packages so that you can have clear information about the shipping of your product.
-If you decide to not use Amazon’s shipping labels, try to work with a known company such as FedEx or UPS, that provides good service and actually responds for the shipments.
+If you decide to not use Amazon’s shipping labels, try to work with a known company such as FedEx or UPS, that provides good service and actually responds to the shipments.

 NEVER argue with the customer, remember this is all in writing.
 Keep it polite!